Fu Jen University metro station

-The Taipei Metro Fu Jen University station is a station on the Xinzhuang Line located in Xinzhuang District, New Taipei, Taiwan.
+The Taipei Metro Fu Jen University station is a station on the Zhonghe–Xinlu line located in Xinzhuang District, New Taipei, Taiwan.
 The station opened on 5 January 2012, and is named after the adjoining Fu Jen Catholic University.

 Station overview

 This two-level, underground station has an island platform.
 It is located beneath the intersection of Zhongzheng Rd. and Lane 508, Zhongzheng Rd.
-It was originally scheduled to open in 2013, but it began service earlier 5 January 2012.
+It was originally scheduled to open in 2013, but it began service earlier on 5 January 2012.
 It was originally planned as the western terminus of the Xinzhuang Line, hence the station number (O1); the new terminus will instead be Huilong.
 It served as the western terminus of the Xinzhuang Line when the New Taipei City portion of the Xinzhuang Line opened on January 5, 2012 until Danfeng and Huilong stations opened on June 29, 2013.

 Construction

 Evacuation depth for this station was around 19 m.
 It is 199.5 m in length and 16.55 m wide.
 It has four entrances, one accessibility elevator, and two vent shafts.